Andonome/stories/effect_summaries.md

 # Fire

 ## Bizzare

 Fire gains unnatural properties.

 0. The flame starts moving in flow motion.
-1. The flame stands extremely still.
+1. The flame stands extremely still, or burns incredibly fast.
 1. The flame becomes lightning, and arcs through any nearby water or living things.
-1. Flame becomes liquid, spilling from torches, spreading over ground
+1. Flame becomes liquid, spilling from torches, spreading over ground; or else it burns in an instant, turning its own fuel into ash in a second.
 1. Flame starts burning inflammable materials, like rocks or water, but stops burning flammable ones, like wood and oil.

 ## Big